 A New Keynesian Preferred Habitat Model with Repo (JMP)

-This paper documents puzzling discrepancies in the Treasury cash and repo markets during the GFC and Covid-19.
-To explain these empirical observations, I develop a New Keynesian Preferred Habitat model that features market segmentation, financial frictions, and quality preference.
-I demonstrate a flight-to-liquidity demand for short-term Treasuries during the GFC, but a flight-from-safety supply for long-term Treasuries during Covid-19, emphasizing the role of (in)convenience yields during market distress.
-The model also verifies that repo rates are more ``risk-free” as they contain no price risk premia.
-Financial frictions reduce the transmission of conventional policy but enhance the effectiveness of QE.
-Additionally, the efficacy of monetary policies depends on the relative importance of the repo borrowing channel versus the cash borrowing channel.
-Overall, the results highlight the strong linkage between financial frictions and the real economy.
+This paper documents puzzling discrepancies in the Treasury cash and repo markets during the Global Financial Crisis (GFC) and the Covid-19 pandemic.
+To explain these observations, I develop a New Keynesian Preferred Habitat model with repo featuring market segmentation, financial frictions, and preference shocks.
+The stochastic discount factor captures both financial and macroeconomic conditions.
+In this framework, financial market tensions can trigger real recessions, even in the absence of fundamental disruptions.
+The model illustrates a flight-to-liquidity demand during the GFC, and a flight-from-safety supply during the Covid-19 pandemic.
+The findings suggest that the effectiveness of monetary policies depends on financial frictions and the relative importance of the cash versus repo borrowing channels.
+Overall, this paper underscores the strong linkage between financial markets and the real economy.